ALASdoo/alasdoo_com_v2/content/english/case-studies/helping-digital-consumer-intelligence-leader-with-skills-gap.md

 ## Frontend development

 When it comes to front-end services, we build scalable, framework-agnostic UI components using WebComponents, such as buttons, text boxes, forms, and other user interface components that allow users to interact with the application.
 WebComponents are encapsulated, meaning that they don't interfere with the rest of the application and can be used across multiple frameworks and libraries.

-### Accessibility is another important consideration

-Ensuring that applications are accessible to all users, regardless of their abilities or disabilities, is crucial for providing an inclusive user experience.
-This means designing and testing applications to be compatible with assistive technologies such as screen readers, as well as following best practices for designing accessible user interfaces.
+Accessibility is an important consideration.
+Therefore, all UI components were designed and coded up to the latest accessibility standards.

 ## Quality assurance